 An ultrasound scan can help in some cases.
 This is a non-painful, non-invasive way of getting a load of information about what might be going on down below.

-Once we’ve figured out the factors involved, we can discuss a combination of treatments.
+Once we’ve figured out the factors at play, we can discuss a combination of treatments.
 These range from:

 - Medications to increase blood flow to the penis, such as Viagra or Cialis.

 - Counselling for those who may benefit.